AWeirdDev/cheapest-search/README.md

 # cheapest-search
 Here we have the cheapest search engine to ever exist, with Groq.
+Only PERP fans would understand this.

 **Key features**:
 - Search on the internet like a human